rebeccachoo/youtube-style/README.md

 # Youtube Style Page(single html file and single css file)

-This is one web page that you can put a youtube link to play.
+This is one web page that looks similar to youtube video page.
+You can put a youtube link to play.
 It has buttons that looks similar to Youtube.
 <br /><br />

 | Feature | Description |